brevzin/cpp_proposals/2996_reflection/reflection.md

 ### [expr.prim.id.general]{.sref} General {-}

-Avoid transforming non-static data members into implicit member accesses when named as operands to `$reflect-expression$`s.
+Modify paragraph 2 to avoid transforming non-static members into implicit member accesses when named as operands to `$reflect-expression$`s.

 ::: std
 [2]{.pnum} If an `$id-expression$` `$E$` denotes a non-static non-type member of some class `C` at a point where the current class ([expr.prim.this]{.sref}) is `X` and